cjacker/opensource-toolchain-ch32v/README.md

 ## Use prebuilt toolchain

 ### MRS toolchain
-MounRiver Studio (WCH official IDE) provide a standalone linux toolchain that you can use directly, especially for some chips with WCH private RISCV instructions, for example CH584/585, you have to use [MRS toolchain](http://www.mounriver.com/download), up to now, the currect version is v1.92.1, you can download it from [here](http://file-oss.mounriver.com/tools/MRS_Toolchain_Linux_x64_V1.92.1.tar.xz).
+MounRiver Studio (WCH official IDE) provide a standalone linux toolchain that you can use directly, especially for some chips with WCH private RISCV instructions, for example CH584/585, you have to use [MRS toolchain](http://www.mounriver.com/download).
+Up to now, the currect version is v1.92.1, you can download it from [here](http://file-oss.mounriver.com/tools/MRS_Toolchain_Linux_x64_V1.92.1.tar.xz).

 Download and extract it as:
 ```